-(c) Exercise Price.
+- (c) Exercise Price.
 The exercise price per share of Common Stock under each Option shall be determined by the Committee at the time of grant; provided, however, except as provided in Section 5.1(b) above, the exercise price per share of Common Stock under each incentive stock option shall be fixed by the Committee at the time of grant of the Option and shall equal at least 100% of the Fair Market Value of a share of the relevant class of Common Stock on the date of grant, but not less than the par value per share (as adjusted pursuant to Section 6.4).
-Subject to Section 5.7, Options shall be exercisable at such time or times as the Committee shall determine; provided, however, that any option intended to be an incentive stock option shall be treated as an incentive stock option only to the extent that the aggregate Fair Market Value of the relevant class of Common Stock (determined as of the date of Option grant) with respect to which incentive stock options (but not nonqualified options) are exercisable for the first time by any Participant during any calendar year (under all stock option plans of the Company and its Subsidiaries) does not exceed \$100,000.

-(d) Restricted Grants.
+Subject to Section 5.7, Options shall be exercisable at such time or times as the Committee shall determine; provided, however, that any option intended to be an incentive stock option shall be treated as an incentive stock option only to the extent that the aggregate Fair Market Value of the relevant class of Common Stock (determined as of the date of Option grant) with respect to which incentive stock options (but not nonqualified options) are exercisable for the first time by any Participant during any calendar year (under all stock option plans of the Company and its Subsidiaries) does not exceed \$100,000. - (d) Restricted Grants.
 The Committee may issue or transfer shares of Company Stock to a Participant under a Grant, upon such terms as the Committee deems appropriate.
 Shares of Company Stock issued or transferred pursuant to Grants may be issued or transferred for consideration or for no consideration, as determined by the Committee.
-Each Grant shall be evidenced by a Grant Agreement, which shall: (a) specify the number of shares of Common Stock covered by the Grant; (b) specify the date of grant of the Grant; (c) specify the vesting period, and (d) contain such other terms and conditions not inconsistent with the Plan as the Committee may, in its discretion, prescribe, including, without limitation, restrictions based upon the achievement of specific performance goals, time-based restrictions on vesting following the attainment of the performance goals, time-based restrictions, and/or restrictions under applicable laws or under the requirements of any stock exchange or market upon which such shares of Stock are listed or traded, or holding requirements or sale restrictions placed on the shares by the Committee determines of full conditions imposed by the Committee.
+Each Grant shall be evidenced by a Grant Agreement, which shall: (a) specify the number of shares of Common Stock covered by the Grant; (b) specify the date of grant of the Grant; (c) specify the vesting period, and (d) contain such other terms and conditions not inconsistent with the Plan as the Committee may, in its discretion, prescribe, including, without limitation, restrictions based upon the achievement of specific performance goals, time-based restrictions on vesting following the attainment of the performance goals, time-based restrictions, and/or restrictions under applicable laws or under the requirements of any stock exchange or market upon which such shares of Stock are listed or traded, or holding requirements or sale restrictions placed on the shares by the Company upon vesting of such restricted stock.
+All restrictions imposed on any Grant shall lapse upon the expiration of the applicable restriction period and the satisfaction of all conditions imposed by the Committee.
 The Committee may waive any or all restrictions and conditions of a Grant.
 Unless the Committee determines otherwise, during the restriction period, the Participant shall have the right to vote shares of a Grant but shall not have the right to receive any dividends or other distributions paid on such shares.